checkly/terraform-provider-checkly/docs/resources/alert_channel.md

 page_title: "checkly_alert_channel Resource - terraform-provider-checkly"
 subcategory: ""
 description: |-
-  Allows you to define global alerting channels for the checks and groups in your account
+  Allows you to define alerting channels for the checks and groups in your account
 ---

 # checkly_alert_channel (Resource)

-Allows you to define global alerting channels for the checks and groups in your account
+Allows you to define alerting channels for the checks and groups in your account

 ## Example Usage